High school radio: John Drury High School Radio Awards

 The John Drury Awards are a national competition for high school radio students.
 The Drury categories include Best Newscast, Best Station Promo, Best Sports Play-by-Play, and Best Public Service Announcement.
-The awards are held each October annually.
+The awards are held each fall annually.
 The awards luncheon and ceremony is hosted by North Central College in Naperville, Illinois, just outside Chicago.
 The awards began as a small enterprise, but have grown each year with entries from stations in Michigan, Connecticut, Illinois, Tennessee, Iowa, and more.
 They are named in memory of John Drury, a television news anchorman from Chicago, IL.

 The individual record for most awards won was set in 2007 by Wade Fink.
 Fink won seven awards, and had more points individually than any other station had total.

-Points are awarded for each nomination and win in 14 categories.
-The station with the most points at the end of the ceremony wins "Station of the Year".
+Points are awarded for each nomination and win in 16 categories.
+These points, in combination with a short essay, determine the winner of "High School Radio Station of the Year."
 The previous Station of the Year award winners are: